 My Analyze over the ocean My Analyze over the sea My Analyze over the ocean So bring back my Anatomy!

-Extremely simplified illustration of the biomechanics of forefoot landing (be sure to click the > button to start the animation going:
+Extremely simplified illustration of the biomechanics of forefoot landing (be sure to click the > button to start the (rather slow, be patient!) animation:

 Physician Heal thy Heel

 Many (but not all!) sports podiatrists seem to be adamantly opposed to the notion of running barefoot.
 I believe that, although their reasoning may correct, it based on the false assumption that barefoot running technique is the same technique used by most shod runners.
 It is NOT.
 My running biomechanics are VERY different from the way I used to run in shoes.
 Significantly, there is no heel strike.
 For that reason, BR is far more gentle on the knees.
 That said, it is possible to perform a gentle forefoot while wearing shoes, but the padding they provide allows the runner to slip back into bad habits.

 In my adjacent drawing you can see why the conventional technique of heelstrike landings jars the knee and crunches the heel.
 No wonder running shoes have to much cushioning in the heel.
 Unfortunately, it serves only to dull the pain, mask the symptom and thereby allow the damage to accumulate, stride by stride.

 Here are three illustrative frames from the video that catch both my own traditional barefoot running style (forefoot landing) and a nearby jogger's conventional running style (heel-strike landing).
 A very fortuitous juxtaposition showing the contrasting styles!